carol-hsu/colibri/README.md

 ## Build the image

 You can build image with the root Dockerfile at the root directory.
+It is necessary to indicate the version of cgroup of your system by the parameter `CGROUP_VERSION`.

 ```
+// Building with a image name "colibri" and setting to build for cgroup v2 using the specific files.
-$ docker build -t colibri .
+$ docker build -t colibri --build-arg CGROUP_VERSION=2 .
 ```

 ## Run Colibri job container